gabors-data-analysis/da-coding-rstats/lecture11-functions/functions.md

     ## Error in conf_interval(x1, level = 0.98): No such level implemented for confidence interval, use 0.95 or 0.99

-*Task: * Extend the `conf_interval` function for any level between 0 and
-1. Use the `qnorm` function and take care that as we are interested in both lower and upper interval, you have to modify the input to `qnorm`, eg. 95% level would indicate 0.975.
+**Task:** Extend the `conf_interval` function for any level between 0 and 1.
+Use the `qnorm` function and take care that as we are interested in both lower and upper interval, you have to modify the input to `qnorm`, eg. 95% level would indicate 0.975.

 ### Exercise: sampling distribution for t-values